Tara-1022/Web-dev---WE-Cohort-4/Notes.md

 > Let's build a Task Manager for the take-home exercise.
 - [ ] You need to create an Entity "Task" with atleast the following fields : id, title, description, task status.
  - [ ] Bonus points if you populate more fields that can be updated from the front end.
 (Try out dates added etc).
- - [ ] Construl RESTful API to handle CRUD operations on the Entity "Task".
+ - [ ] Construct RESTful API to handle CRUD operations on the Entity "Task".
  - [ ] Since, the cohort is familiar with the Angular framework for frontend, implement a service to interact with the Spring Boot back end API.
  - [ ] Create components to list, update, add/delete tasks.
 You could use Angular forms for adding and updating tasks.